lofirepo/lofire/design/lofire.md

-Applications use it to connect to their local edge node, while edge nodes use it to connect to a core node, and perform local-first processing on application requests: if the local can answer the application request it does so, otherwise forwards the query to its configured broker in the core network, and/or sends the query to the edge network.
+Applications use it to connect to their local edge node, while edge nodes use it to connect to a core node, and perform local-first processing on application requests: if the local node can answer the application request it does so, otherwise forwards the query to its configured broker in the core network, and/or sends the query to the edge network.
 In case a local node is not available, applications can talk directly to a broker in the core network.

+Brokers running locally on an edge node have access to cryptographic keys to decrypt and process repository contents, while core nodes do not.
+This allows local nodes to decrypt and validate incoming commits, and to decrypt and assemble object contents from blocks in order to serve client requests.

+The broker protocol is available via WebSocket over TLS.
+It requires authentication, which is initiated by the client using the `ClientHello` message, and finishes with an `AuthResult`.

+After successful authentication,
-The broker protocol allows applications to request brokers to join & leave an overlay (`OverlayJoin` & `OverlayLeave`) , subscribe to & unsubscribe from topics (`TopicSub` & `TopicUnsub`), publish & receive events (`Event`),
+it and allows clients to request brokers to join & leave an overlay (`OverlayJoin` & `OverlayLeave`) , subscribe to & unsubscribe from topics (`TopicSub` & `TopicUnsub`), publish & receive events (`Event`),